mesosphere/dcosdev/README.md

 ### dcosdev up

 You upload your service assets to the asset repository using the following command.
+This is the same command for operator and basic services.
 ```
 dcosdev up
 ```